Skip to content

 env

-Replace https://<your-foundry-resource>.services.ai.azure.com/api/projects/<your-project-name> with the actual values from your Azure AI Foundry project.
+Replace https://<your-foundry-resource>.services.ai.azure.com/api/projects/<your-project-name> with the actual values from your Microsoft Foundry project.

 • Navigate to your project